Board of Trustees

 A successful litigator, he also served as solicitor or counsel to numerous public entities during that time, and held various government posts including serving as a member of the New Jersey State Legislature Reappointment Committee, Director of the Camden County Board of Chosen Freeholders and a member of the Camden County College Board of Trustees.
 Judge Vogelson is also a member of the Board of Trustees of the Boys and Girls Club of Camden County, New Jersey.

 During Mr. Meillier’s almost 40 years at Campbell, he served the company in a wide variety of Plant and Headquarter positions.
-Hs career included assignments in Finance and Operations at plants in Maryland, Ohio, California, and at the Company’s plant and headquarters of its birthplace, Camden, New Jersey.
-He has a wide range of in-depth experience in Finance Operations and Logistics, and in the relatively new manufacturer and trade joint effort known as “ECR” (Efficient Consumer Response).
-Mr. Meillier has conducted many seminars on “Optimal Profits through Pricing”, and on the “Influence of Share Dominance on Pricing and Profits”.
-He has a B.S. degree in Economics from Villanova University and has attended a wide variety of financial operational and leadership courses at various institutions, including U.C.L.A.
+His career included assignments in finance and operations at plants in Maryland, Ohio, California, and at the Company’s plant and headquarters of its birthplace, Camden, NJ.
+He has a wide range of in-depth experience in finance operations and logistics, and in the relatively new manufacturer and trade joint effort known as “ECR” (Efficient Consumer Response).
+Mr. Meillier has conducted many seminars on “Optimal Profits through Pricing” and on the “Influence of Share Dominance on Pricing and Profits.”
+He has a BS degree in economics from Villanova University and has attended a wide variety of financial operational and leadership courses at various institutions, including UCLA.

 Mr. Meillier was a member of the Cooper Board from 1997 to 2000 and served as Chairman from 1999 to 2000.
 He again served on the Board from 2007 to 2011.
 In May 2012, Mr. Meillier was elected as a Trustee Emeritus to the Cooper Board.